-MASSACHUSETTS WATER RESOURCES AUTHORITY

-100 First Avenue, Charlestown Navy Yard, Boston, MA 02129
+MASSACHUSETTS WATER RESOURCES AUTHORITY 100 First Avenue, Charlestown Navy Yard, Boston, MA 02129

-WATER QUALITY UPDATE An Analysis of July 2020 Sampling Data

-For more information, please contact MWRA at (617) 242-5323, or visit www.mwra.com.
+WATER QUALITY UPDATE An Analysis of January 2022 Sampling Data For more information, please contact MWRA at (617) 242-5323, or visit www.mwra.com.

-July 2020 Highlights
+January 2022 Highlights

-- •In July, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
-See page 5. - •MWRA met all regulatory targets for the month.
-Two communities triggered the requirement for an Assessment under the Total Coliform Rule.
-See Page 7. - •To reduce printing and postage costs and also to provide the most detailed version, starting in 2015 MWRA has switched to an electronic distribution of the report.
-If you still receive the slightly less detailed printed copy of the report and would like to switch, please call (617) 788-4822 or email Beverly.Anderson@mwra.com.
+•In January, MWRA met all regulatory targets for pathogen inactivation at Brutsch Water Treatment Facility and Carroll Water Treatment Plant, achieving greater than the required 99% Cryptosporidium inactivation and 99.9% Giardia inactivation at all times.
+See pages 5 and 6.

+•Carroll Water Treatment Plant is undergoing winter maintenance.
+During this period, half the plant is removed from service.
+Train A was removed from service on January 10, 2022 and will remain off-line for approximately six weeks.
+Train B was off-line from November 15 until December 31, 2021.

+•MWRA met all regulatory targets for the month.
+No community triggered the requirement for an Assessment under the Revised Total Coliform Rule.
+See Page 7.

+•To reduce paper usage, printing, and postage costs, and to provide the most detailed information on water quality, MWRA changed to an electronic version of this report in 2015.